beforan/dotfiles/readme/sources/host-native.md

 - Don't add it to `$PATH` or otherwise do any Shell Initialization (e.g. `conda init`)
   - instead use the `conda-activate` zsh alias in these dotfiles to activate the `(base)` environment and then go from there.

+### Miniconda gotchas

+- Jupyter Notebooks
+  - Miniconda doesn't install this by default like Anaconda Distribution.
+Just do `conda install jupyter`

 # GUI Apps

 - Browsers: